NikhilNaidu9/grow-with-us-roadmap/Roadmap/README.md

 1. Understand the Parts of the Command Prompt
 1. Navigate Your Command History Efficiently
 1. Send Special Terminal Escapes
-1. Cut and Paste from Host Operating System
 1. Learn Useful and Essential Beginning User Commands